refurbishing/vnrez/README.md

 - `directory` set directory to save videos in there will be ignored if using kooha
 - `kooha_dir` set the kooha directory also save videos in here if using kooha
 - `grimshot` set to true if want to use grimblast (hyprland only)
-- `shorten_notif` show the shortening notification or not
+- `shortener_notif` show the shortening notification or not
 ##### ☆ When using Kooha, some of these arguments are unnecessary as they are not supported or required.

 ## Credits